tohagan/stlive/README.md

 	$ sencha app build native

-Change directory to make server load files from phonegap/www
+**IMPORTANT**: Change to the `phonegap` subdirectory of your Sencha project.
+The server will now load the compressed files from `phonegap/www` and your app will load much faster.

 	$ cd phonegap